1984 Florida Gators football team

 The 1984 Florida Gators football team represented the University of Florida during the 1984 NCAA Division I-A football season.
 The campaign was Charley Pell's sixth and last as the head coach of the Florida Gators football team, as he was forced to resign three games into the season after the release of an NCAA report detailing numerous recruiting and other rules violations committed during his tenure at Florida.
 Offensive coordinator Galen Hall had been hired the previous summer and was not implicated in the scandal, so he was named interim head coach.

 After starting the season 1–1–1 under Pell, the Gators went 8–0 under Hall to post a 9–1–1 overall record, including 5–0–1 in the Southeastern Conference (SEC), and Hall was named the SEC Coach of the Year.
-Florida was ranked #3 in the final Associated Press poll - the highest finish in program history up to that time - and were declared national champions by several minor pollsters, including the New York Times and The Sporting News.
+Florida was ranked #3 in the final Associated Press poll - the highest finish in program history up to that time - and were declared national champions by several selectors, including the New York Times computer poll and The Sporting News.
 However, due to NCAA sanctions, the Gators were not permitted to participate in a bowl game.